Skip to content

 The EU Food Hygiene Regulations applicable to primary production came into effect on 1 January 2006.
 The general principles of food hygiene legislation extend to all farms engaged in the primary production of food.
 Although there are some very limited exclusions, this includes stock and arable farms where any food crops are grown.

-Food hygiene is usually the responsibility of environmental health, but as Trading Standards already carries out farm interventions for animal health and welfare, the responsibility of enforcing this legislation falls with Trading Standards.
+Food hygiene is usually the responsibility of Environmental Health, but as Trading Standards already carries out farm interventions for animal health and welfare, the responsibility of enforcing this legislation falls with Trading Standards.

 All primary producers subject to an animal health intervention will receive a food hygiene intervention at the same time.